KnewHow/ScalaProp/README.md

 The function will take 10 test cases first, then increase test cases by step 1 unitl it run 20 times.
 In this way, it will reduce testing fortuity.

+But sometimes, fixed step could be stiff, So we also prepare a random step

 We has give some default parameters to `test` function, So you can not pass any parameters to `test` function.

 ## Bugs And